MartinPetkov/GCTF2021BeginnersQuestWriteups/11-pwn-notebook/README.md

         > ^ <
 ```

 Oh well.
 Nothing of note so far.
-Let's try some static analysis and see if we find a clue.
+Let's take a small detour and try static analysis to see if we find more clues.

 ### Static analysis